shanepadgett/nix-determinate-test/README.md

 sudo darwin-rebuild switch --flake .#default
 ```

+**Manual Setup Required**: Import voiceink settings manually since they are not included in the config folder.
+You'll need to configure these settings through your voiceink application before proceeding.
+The settings are location in [./config/tools/voiceink/VoiceInk_Settings_Backup.json](./config/tools/voiceink/VoiceInk_Settings_Backup.json)

 ## Using Shell Utilities

 After applying the configuration, the shell utilities will be available in your PATH: